 Residents may see emergency response vehicles in the community and hear radio communications simulating a security event at the Station.

-"By conducting large exercises such as this, we are able to verify that all components of the security emergency response strategy are effective," said Chris Fields, Security Commander at PLNGS.
-"Exercises also give responders a chance to practice their roles and to identify any challenges with the plan so we can improve and be as prepared as possible as a Station."
+"By conducting large exercises such as this, we are able to verify that all components of the security emergency response strategy are effective," said Eric Keenan, Security Commander at PLNGS.
+"Exercises also give responders a chance to practice their roles and to identify any challenges with the plan so we can continuously improve and be as prepared as possible as a Station."

 About the Point Lepreau Nuclear Generating Station